drsydd/FunkyStation-Medical-Suggestions/README.md

 7) All of the above extends the medical gameplay on what has already been put in the customization screen, but is unique compared to the basic 4 or 5 type of damages already in the game and their current treatment.
 I want to keep it simple, condition appears, might add damage to existing types, or change some bleeding treshold or on screen effects, proper drug is used once, and it goes away.
 These conditions are another layer of flavor/RP.
 If left untreated, some can even crit patients depending on their severity (a very severe condition would be a stroke happening if you don't take blood thinners and have a history of blood clots or stroke).

-8) Having these various conditions and prescriptions would lead to interesting RP with CMO doing rounds for interns?
+8) Having these various conditions and prescriptions would lead to interesting RP with CMO or attending physiciaan doing rounds for interns?

 9) More early round gameplay for doctors and people without meds.

    ## Newly introduced conditions that have a specific treatment, how to diagnose, how to cure
 ---------------------------------------
 	Arrhythmia (Real life :use a EKG to see the chaotic rhythm.
+Patient usually extremely tired, can barely talk, chest pain.
 Ingame : Stethoscope already ingame, use to hear irregular and fast heartbeats?): Amiodarone (IV drug)
-	Seizure (See a player shaking on the floor) : Midazolam (IV drug) Food allergy and airway oedema (character gasps, large skin rash on health check, context of food) : Epinephrin pen Acute heart failure (health check will show oedema, and shortness of breath, stethoscope would show crackles) : Furosemide (IV drug), a diuretic = drug that makes you pee and lowers the load on the heart.
+	Seizure (Player shaking on the floor) : Midazolam (IV drug) Food allergy and airway oedema (character gasps, large skin rash on health check, context of food consumption) : Epinephrin pen
+	Acute heart failure (health check will show oedema, and shortness of breath, stethoscope would show crackles when listening lungs, patient is out of breath and swollen) : Furosemide (IV drug), a diuretic = drug that makes you pee and lowers the load on the heart.
-	Stroke (Every doctor needs to recognize the 3 signs such as limb weakness, hemianopia or aphasia see above), add reflex hammer to the game that can be used on limbs to show very reactive limbs from the stroke, in case of doubt.
+	Stroke (Every doctor needs to recognize the 3 signs such as limb weakness, hemianopia or aphasia see above).
+Add reflex hammer to the game that can be used on limbs to show very reactive limbs from the stroke, in case of doubt.
 Use IV thrombolytics to cure.
 	Coma due to high blood sugar : IRL bloodtest will show very high sugar level and acidic blood (diabetic coma).
-Simplified by using HealthAnalyzer that shows the sugar level.
+Simplified by using HealthAnalyzer that shows the sugar level or even just "sugar high" instead of "sugar normal".
 Treated with IV insulin.

 1) This introduces 4 new IV drugs : Midazolam, Furosemide, Thrombolytics, Amiodarone.